Material-Specific Guide

 Introduction

-Carbon steel is one of the most commonly analyzed materials in metallography.
+Carbon steel and low alloy steel are among the most commonly analyzed materials in metallography.
+Low alloy steels (such as 4140, 4340,5160, and 52100) are essentially carbon steels with alloying additions that enhance properties like hardenability, strength, and toughness.
+The preparation techniques are identical to carbon steels - same grinding sequences, same etchants, same challenges.
 Proper preparation is essential to reveal the true microstructure without introducing artifacts such as deformation, scratches, or contamination.
-This guide will walk you through the complete preparation process.
+This guide will walk you through the complete preparation process for both carbon steels and low alloy steels.

 Carbon steel microstructure showing ferrite and pearlite at magnification, properly prepared and etched